crashoverride777/swifty-ads/README.md

 }
 ```

-# How to only use CustomAds
+# How to use CustomAds

-If you dont wish to use the full helper and just want to use custom ads follow these steps

 SETUP